mathias/remembrance/README.md

 &mdash; Marcel Proust

 An experiment in building a system of augmented memory, targeting the cloud and (evenutually) wearable computing.
-Lots of papers and scifi novels inspired this project.
+Lots of academic papers and scifi novels inspired this project.

 ## Usage